adam-niggebrugge/README_Automatic/README.md

 ## Usage

-This README file was generated using this script.
+Readme seen was generated using this script

 ## Contributing

-Pull requests are welcomed.
-Any merge request will be reviewed by project owner.
-Forking is always welcomed for those who like the start of this script.
+All pull requests are accepted.
+Merging will be reviewed by owner.
+Forks are gladly accepted for those liking the start but wanting to freely do more.

 _ _ _ _